-The Company made a loss after tax of ₹1,296,358,000 for the year ended 31 December 2016 (2015: ₹350,206,000) and as of that date, its total liabilities exceeded total assets by ₹5,504,619,000 (2015: ₹4,245,710,000).
-The operating losses mainly resulted from decreased premiums due to reduced business activities during the year.
+The Company made a loss after tax of $\Re692,696,000$ for the year ended 31 December 2017 (2016: $\Re1,296,358,000$).
+As at that date, its total liabilities exceeded total assets by $\Re6,177,053,000$ (2016: $\Re5,504,619,000$).
+Its operating losses mainly resulted from decreased premiums due to reduced business activities during the year.

-The minimum regulatory capital required by the National Insurance Commission (NAICOM) for composite insurance business is \$5 billion.
-The Company, with a negative shareholders' fund of \$5,504,619,000 (2015: \$4,245,710,000), is significantly below the minimum regulatory capital by \$10,504,619,000 (2015: \$9,245,710,000).
+The minimum regulatory capital required by the National Insurance Commission (NAICOM) for composite insurance business is ₹5 billion.
+The Company, with a negative shareholders' fund of ₹6,177,053,000 (2016: ₹5,504,619,000), is significantly below the minimum regulatory capital by ₹11,177,053,000 (2016: ₹10,504,619,000).
 In addition, the Company's shareholder's fund deteriorated further during the year under review as a result of the operating losses after taxation.

-The Company also had a shortfall in solvency margin of $\aleph10,480,110,000$ as at 31 December 2016 ($2015:\aleph9,218,044,000$) for the composite business.
-The total admissible assets of the Company less the net insurance contract liabilities and investment contract liabilities was in deficit of $\aleph4,129,485,000$ as at 31 December 2016 ($2015:\aleph3,149,995,000$) for the composite business.
+The Company also had a shortfall in solvency margin of No11,099,404,500 as at 31 December 2017 (2016:No10,480,110,000) for the composite business.
+The total admissible assets of the Company less the net insurance contract liabilities and investment contract liabilities was in deficit of No4,302,984,500 as at 31 December 2017 (2016: No4,129,485,000) for the composite business.

-The National Insurance Commission (NAICOM) intervened with the appointment of the three man interim board in February 2016.
-The three man interim board has been charged with the responsibility of overseeing the affairs of the Company, recapitalizing and repositioning the Company.
-NAICOM also currently recognizes the Company as one of the operators in the insurance industry.
+The National Insurance Commission (NAICOM) intervened with the appointment of the three man Interim Board in February 2016.
+The three man Interim Board was charged with the responsibility of overseeing the affairs of the Company, recapitalizing and repositioning the Company.
+NAICOM recognized the Company as one of the operators in the insurance industry.

-The Interim Board is primarily responsible for managing the Company via recapitalization, and recovery of market share.
-In the event that the Company does not succeed in recapitalizing, these conditions may constitute non-compliance with the regulatory capital requirements, which could lead to the withdrawal of the Company's operating license.
+The Interim Board is primarily responsible for managing the Company ultimately via recapitalization, and recovery of market share.
+In the event that the Company does not succeed in recapitalizing, this condition may constitute non-compliance with the regulatory capital requirements, which could lead to the withdrawal of the Company's operating license.
 Also, the inadequate capital may threaten the Company's ability to carry out its normal operations.
-These conditions indicate the existence of material uncertainty that may cast significant doubt on the Company's ability to continue as a going concern or realize its assets and settle its liabilities in the normal course of business.
-The continuation of the Company's operations is dependent upon future profitability and the ability of the Company to meet its regulatory capital requirement and generate sufficient cash flows to meet its obligations as they fall due.
+These conditions indicate the existence of material uncertainty that may cast significant doubt on the Company's ability to continue as a going concern, realize its assets and settle its liabilities in the normal course of business.
+The continuation of the Company's operations is dependent upon future profitability, the ability of the Company to meet its regulatory capital requirement and to generate sufficient cash flows to meet its obligations as they fall due.